finos-labs/Voxura/doc/architecture.md

 Taking into account how speech recognition engines work, it is also possible to "go back in time" and refine previous pieces of text, which will result in the output updating fields that were previously extracted.

-This continous updating of the output also allows the speaker to correct themselves.
+This continous updating of the output also allows the speaker to correct themselves at any time.

 ## Security and Privacy
 _Voxura_ is designed to be a secure and privacy-respecting component.
 It will only store the extracted data if instructed to do so by the host application, for debugging / testing purposes.